 In addition to this role, it can require a local authority to review its agreed syllabus which then necessitates a standing conference to review it.
 It is called an agreed syllabus because it must be agreed by those with an interest in the teaching of religious education.

-This process can start in our June 2021 meeting.
+This process continues in this November 2021 meeting.

-SCC and Entrust are aware of the need to review the syllabus and are considering the options.
+SCC and Entrust are aware of the need to review the syllabus and have agreed for this to be carried out in house by the current advisor as agreed by SACRE